* As an Amazon affiliate, this site earns from qualifying purchases.

 The Romans 6:3-4, 8-11 reading for the 13th Sunday in Ordinary Time Year A delves into baptism’s symbolism, uniting believers with Christ’s death and resurrection.
 Baptism aligns with Christ’s resurrection, symbolizing new life.
 Christ’s resurrection signifies victory over death, rendering it powerless.
 His death and life reflect departure from sin and devotion to God.
 This reading prompts believers to see themselves freed from sin and devoted to God through Christ.
 It resonates with the Letter to the Romans, exploring faith, grace, and righteousness.

-Homilies and Reflections for the 13th Sunday in Ordinary Time Year A
+Homilies and Commentaries for the 13th Sunday in Ordinary Time Year A

 Sunday June 28, 2026